vplesko/OrbLang/docs/references/reference_orb_operators_nonunary.md

 If the base is an array or an array pointer, the index must be an integer.
 If it is an evaluated value, its value must be a valid element index for that array.
 If it or the base is a compiled value and its value is not a valid element index for that array, the compiled program will have undefined behaviour.

-If the base is an array pointer and an evaluted value, it must not be null.
+If the base is an array pointer and an evaluated value, it must not be null.

 If the base is an array pointer and the index is not a valid element index for the array pointed to, the compiled program will have undefined behaviour.